KhronosGroup/Vulkan-Guide/chapters/querying_extensions_features.md

-# Querying, Extensions, and Features
+# Querying Properties, Extensions, Features, Limits, and Formats

 One of Vulkan's main features is that is can be used to develop on multiple platforms and devices.
 To make this possible, an application is responsible for querying the information from each physical device and then basing decisions on this information.